darkpalacestudio/manuals/butterfly/manual/04_05_controls_butterfly.md

 Right-click to change the type of EQ.
 <div class="block bg-dark-1">
 - <span class="txt-purple">Off</span>, no EQ is applied.
-- <span class="txt-purple">6dB/oct</span>, which applies a low- or highcut filter.
+- <span class="txt-purple">1st Order Filter</span>, which applies a 6dB/oct low- or highcut filter.
-- <span class="txt-purple">12dB/oct</span>, which applies a steeper low- or highcut filter.
+- <span class="txt-purple">2nd Order Filter</span>, which applies a 12dB/oct low- or highcut filter.
-- <span class="txt-purple">Shelf</span>, which applies a broad low- or high-shelf-eq to the signal.
+- <span class="txt-purple">Shelf</span>, which applies a gentle low- or high-shelf-eq to the signal.
 </div>

 Left-click and drag left to right to adjust the frequency of the respective filter.
-Left-click and drag up and down in **Shelf** mode to adjust the gain (-6dB cut to +6dB boost) of the shelf EQ.
+Left-click and drag up/down in **Shelf** mode to adjust the gain (-6dB cut to +6dB boost) of the shelf EQ.

 ### Upwards Compressor